Fall-2021-Stat-340/FinalProject/ProgressReport2.md

 3. There is no clear cluster structure present in the dataset that groups countries together.

 ## World Bank Dataset
-> A brief description of why your group found this data set in particular to be of interest and why your reader should care.

 There is so much data available in this dataset that has major significance in the real world: data about health, wealth, energy use and more.
 Obviously these metrics differ significantly between different countries and regions in the world, but we were curious to see if we could uncover the relationships.
 It is important to understand why the citizens of one country have more wealth than another, or why some countries have restricted internet access.
 While we cannot expect to completely solve these questions, as so much goes into them, this data can highlight the main driving forces of those inequalities.

 ## Variables
-> A description of the variables available in your data set, with more details for the variables that are likely to be relevant to your question (you may copy-paste this from your proposal, if you wish).

 With over 700 total features there are too many to name them all, but some stand out.
 Gross Domestic Product (GDP) is a particularly interesting feature, as a country’s economic growth, success, and stability impact so many decisions worldwide.
 It will be insightful to both predict a country’s GDP based on its other characteristics, such as health outcomes, technological advancement, and more.
 There are 18 different versions of GDP that we have access to, including GDP per capita, GDP per person employed, and GDP growth (annual %).
 To simplify our analysis, we will be using just the GDP per capita in US$, (code: NY.GDP.PCAP.CD).

 There are many metrics that we will explore.
 For example, Health is one category of features that we will look at.
 Some of them include Age dependency ratio (% of working-age population), Adolescent fertility rate (births per 1,000 women ages 15-19), and Birth rate, crude (per 1,000 people).
 These columns will be analyzed to determine their effect on economic stability.